braze-inc/braze-docs/_docs/_hidden/wip_partnerships/WIP_guidelines.md

 Follow our instructions here on how to set up you [local environment](https://github.com/Appboy/braze-docs/wiki/Set-Up-Your-Local-Environment)

-After setting up your local environment, make sure to sign our [CLA](https://www.braze.com/docs/cla).
+After setting up your local environment, make sure to sign our [CLA](https://www.braze.com/docs/cla) (Contribution License Agreement), this step is Required.

 ## Step 2: Create Your Page

-To create your partner page, open the Braze-docs repo and navigate to the `wip_partnerships` folder within the directory. <br>This can be found by in `braze-docs` -> `_docs` -> `_hidden` -> `wip_partnerships`.
+To create your partner page, open the Braze-docs repo and navigate to the `wip_partnerships` folder within the directory. <br>This can be found by in following this file path: `braze-docs` -> `_docs` -> `_hidden` -> `wip_partnerships`.

 Here you will find a partnership template.
-Copy this template into a new document in this folder and get to work!
+Navigate to the partnerships_files folder, create a new folder, name it and copy this template into this folder and get to work!

 ### Template Components